ghi-electronics/duelang-website/software/api/bluetooth.md

 ---

+Set name or pin code for bluetooth.

+> [!NOTE]
-This feature is available on DUELink Spider only.
+> This feature is available on DUELink Spider only.

 - **Bluetooth.SetName(name)** - Sets bluetooth name <br>
-**name:**  Bluetooth name, max character is 12.
+**name:**  Bluetooth name, max characters is 12.
 Default is "DUELink"

 - **Bluetooth.SetPinCode(code)** - Sets bluetooth pin code  <br>
 **code:** In text, has to be 4 characters from 0 to 9.
 Default is "1234"

+The example below will change Bluetooth name to "DUELink00", and change pin code to "5678"

 ## [Python](#tab/py)
 ```py